EcommEasy/EcommEasy/README.md

-# EcommEasy - An Ecommerce API
+# EcommEasy - Ecommerce Progressive Web Apps
 EcommEasy allows you to create PWA ready E-commerce Application built with React and Node.js.

 Built with: